Heli-Sport CH-7

-The Cicaré CH-7 and Heli-Sport CH7 are a series of ultralight, kit-built helicopters based on a single-seat Argentinian design from the late 1980s.
+The Cicaré CH-7 and Heli-Sport CH7 are a series of ultralight, kit-built helicopters based on a single-seat Argentine design from the late 1980s.
 It was later developed into a tandem two-seater, and remains in production.

 Design and development

 In 1989 EliSport, which became Heli-Sport in 1997, bought the rights to the Cicare CH-6, a small single-seat open cockpit helicopter designed in Argentina by Augusto Cicaré.
 It was developed by Josi and Claudio Barbero and, with the help of the sports car designer, Marcello Gandini who produced a new, enclosed cabin, marketed from 1992 as the CH-7 Angel.
 Its commercial success led to a tandem two-seat version with a stretched cabin and bigger engine, named the CH-7 Kompress and, in 2005, a further refinement designated the CH-7 Kompress Charlie.

 The piston engine-powered CH-7 ultralight series use the traditional "penny-farthing" layout with two-bladed main and tail rotors.
 The main rotor is formed from composites and is a teetering, semi-rigid design with 6° of twist.
 The tail rotor is aluminium.
 The pod-and-boom fuselage has a fiberglass cabin built on a steel tube frame, with a long transparent forward-opening canopy.
 The steel frame also carries the engine, semi-exposed behind the accommodation and connected to the main rotor shaft by a belt drive.
 A slender aluminium boom, strengthened by a pair of long struts to the lower fuselage frame, carries both the tail rotor and swept fins.
 The upper fin is topped with a short horizontal tailplane, with small endplate fins, and the lower one ends with a tailskid.
 The CH-7 uses a simple aluminium skid undercarriage, which may be fitted with small wheels for ground handling or multi-tube inflatable floats for flying off water.
 In this last form the CH-7 is called the Mariner.
 The Kompress Charlie has faired, wide-chord carbon fibre skid legs.

 The Kompress and Kompress Charlie are sold in kit form for home assembly, the manufacturers quoting a 200-hour building time.
 A fast-build kit, with more components pre-assembled, is claimed to require 85 hours.

 The Kompress series may be fitted with a hook for lifting loads of up to 100 kg (220 lb), or fitted with spray bars for agricultural work.